 Key points to be noted:

 - Java is platform-independent as Java program can be run in any OS or any hardware.

 - To compile the Java program we need JDK.

 - Many amazing applications have been developed by the Java platform.
 For Example, NASA World Wind has been fully developed in Java.
 It is similar to google earth.
 And Blu-Ray BD J has been developed in Java.

-- Eclipse is a popular IDE to develop Java projects and it is open source as well.
+- Eclipse is a popular and open-source IDE to develop Java projects.

 This tutorial outlined the very basic information on Java language from its history of development to its various features and types of applications that we can develop using this language.

 Java language is easy to learn and has a very simple syntax.
 Any novice programmer can learn the java basics but the learning becomes easier if a programmer has prior knowledge of C and C++ languages.
 This is because Java derives its format from C and takes its OOP features from C++.

 Hence, programmers learning Java will find most of the concepts similar to these two languages although Java has removed the complex concepts/features from C++, a notable feature of C++ pointers are absent in Java.